DMDX

 second deprecated usage sets counter N

-control branching in DMDX, more specifically for building looping mechanisms.
+control branching in DMDX, more specifically for building looping mechanisms but

 <SetCounter>